• Skip to primary navigation

 There are two notes about prepping onions though.
 The onions should be sliced lengthwise and as thin as possible, since this is nearly a raw prep of onions.

-How to Slice Onions and some FAQs about Prepping Onions
+How to Slice Onions and Some FAQs about Prepping Onions

 Why should onions be sliced length-wise, from stem to root end aka pole-to-pole, versus cross-wise, which creates rings or exact semi-circles?
 There is some science behind the answer to this FAQ, which has to do with the physiology of the onions' cells, tearing open the cell walls of the onion and releasing the compounds that give onions their bite.
 Slicing onions length-wise breaks open fewer of the onions' cells, releases less of that compound, which means they will have less bite when served raw or lightly pickled for salsa criolla.